yum102/MDTF-diagnostics/doc/sphinx/dev_walkthrough.rst

 - If there isn't a suitable environment, the POD will be skipped.

-Note that the framework's information about the Conda environments all comes from the YMAL (.yml) files under ``mdtf/conda/`` (and their contents) by assuming that the corresponding Conda environments have been installed using (thus are consistent with) the YAML files.
+Note that the framework's information about the Conda environments all comes from the YAML (.yml) files under ``framework/conda/`` (and their contents) by assuming that the corresponding Conda environments have been installed using (thus are consistent with) the YAML files.

 - The framework doesn't directly check files under ``$CONDA_ENV_DIR/``, where the Conda environments locate.